-Article VI.
+Article VI .
 The Executive Committee Section 1.
 The Executive Committee shall consist of the officers and others whom the chapter may add.
 Section 2.
 The responsibilities of this committee are: a.
 To carry out the purpose, general policies and program of this organization as efficiently as possible. b.
 To call the annual meeting for selection of new officers and for submitting of reports of the activities of the year. с.
 To be responsible for the continuance of this organization from year to year.
 Article VII.
 Meetings Section 1.
 Meetings for the transaction of business shall be called by the Executive Committee or upon request of three members.
 Section 2.
 Meetings for Bible study and prayer shall be held at times decided by the members.
 Bible studies will usually be held bi-weekly.
 Prayer meetings and spiritual education meetings will be held as announced.
 Section 3.
 Other meetings designed to further the purpose stated herein shall be held regularly, usually bi-weekly or monthly.
 Article VIII.
 Nominations and Election of Officers Section 1.
-The Nominating Committee shall consist of the officers and two non-officers, who shall present to the members Continue 2 their slate of nominees.
-The Nominating Committee shall also reasing nominations from any member of the shorter.
-These nominations Section 2.
+The Nominating Committee shall consist of the officers and two non-officers, who shall present to the members their slate of nominees.
+Section 2.
 The Nominating Committee shall also receive nominations from any member of the chapter.
-These nominations shall be submitted in writing to the Committee prior to the annual business meeting. shall be submitted in writing to the Committee prior to the annual business meeting.
-Section 3. shall be submitted in writing to the Committee prior to the annual business meeting.
-The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided. shall be submitted in writing to the Committee prior to the annual business meeting.
+These nominations shall be submitted in writing to the Committee prior to the annual business meeting.
+Section 3.
 The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided.
-All nominations shall be presented to the members a week in advance of the annual business meeting for their prayerful consideration.
-Officers shall then be selected at the business meeting for a term of one year by a majority Section 3.
-Section 4. shall be submitted in writing to the Committee prior to the annual business meeting.
-The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided.
-All nominations shall be presented to the members a week in advance of the annual business meeting for their prayerful consideration.
-Officers shall then be selected at the business meeting for a term of one year by a majority vote of the members present.
-Section 3. shall be submitted in writing to the Committee prior to the annual business meeting.
-The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided.
-All nominations shall be presented to the members a week in advance of the annual business meeting for their prayerful consideration.
-Officers shall then be selected at the business meeting for a term of one year by a majority Section 3.
-Section 4. shall be submitted in writing to the Committee prior to the annual business meeting.
-The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided.
-All nominations shall be presented to the members a week in advance of the annual business meeting for their prayerful consideration.
-Officers shall then be selected at the business meeting for a term of one year by a majority vote of the members present.
-Section 3.
 Section 4.
-Section 5. shall be submitted in writing to the Committee prior to the annual business meeting.
-The officers shall be responsible to see that all nominees subscribe to the Basis of Faith as herein provided.
 All nominations shall be presented to the members a week in advance of the annual business meeting for their prayerful consideration.
 Officers shall then be selected at the business meeting for a term of one year by a majority vote of the members present.
+Section 5.
 The annual business meeting shall be held during the month of April.
+Article IX.
+Constitution and Amendments Section 1.
+This constitution shall be adopted upon receiving a two-thirds vote of the committed membership.